 “We are thrilled to be bringing WinShape Camps for Communities to this area,” says Director Stephen Moore.
 “We are so excited to partner with the local churches and Chick-fil-A by providing this top-notch day camp experience.
 We believe this is a camp for the whole community, and we want these children to experience next-level fun, friendships and high-energy activities – all while growing in their faith.”

-Camp will be held from a.m. – 5 p.m.
+Camp will be held from 8:15a.m. – 5 p.m.
 Monday through Thursday, with a half day on Friday known as Friday Family Fun Day.
 To wrap up the week, this day ends with a free picnic lunch for the families, catered by Chick-fil-A.

 To register your camper, visit winshapecamps.org.